What is infectious mononucleosis?

 Can infectious mononucleosis be prevented?

-Avoid kissing or sharing dishes or food utensils with anyone who has the infection.
+Avoid kissing or sharing dishes, food utensils, or personal items with anyone who has the infection.

 Key points about infectious mononucleosis

-- Infectious mononucleosis is characterized by swollen lymph glands, fever, sore throat, and chronic fatigue
+- Infectious mononucleosis is characterized by swollen lymph glands, fever, sore throat, and extreme fatigue

 - Mononucleosis usually lasts for 1 to 2 months.